This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Swedish Potato Casserole

 This recipe makes a great side dish for the holidays.
-Pair it with my other Side Dishes for Ham, Side Dishes for Prime Rib, or Christmas Side Dishes!
+Pair it with my other Side Dishes for Ham, Side Dishes for Prime Rib, or Christmas Side Dishes, like Easy Creamed Spinach!

 Did you enjoy this cheesy scalloped potatoes recipe?
-Let us know what you think in the comments below and with a rating!
-We love to hear from you!
+Let me know what you think in the comments below and with a rating!
+I love to hear from you!

 Make-Ahead Scalloped Potatoes